mangomansikka/Portfolio/README.md

 - [JavaScript exercises](https://github.com/aliisaro/WEEK7WednesdayPairProgramming/tree/task5)
   - These exercises were made in pairs, with my fellow student.
 They are simple JavaScript exercises for practicing the usage of api servers.

+- In directory [examples] there is a png collection of simple user interface designs made with JavaScript.

 ### React

 - [React exercise 1](https://github.com/mangomansikka/firstreact1)